-The British Council and Bangor Univeristy hosted an event in Kathmandu, Nepal on 10 - 12 April, 2018 that brought together policy makers, researchers, and clinicians in the South Asia region and researchers in the UK to develop an agenda and strategy for mental health research and practice.
-The event represented a step to building collaborations between South Asia and the UK, and served to promote science, innovation and partnership between South Asian countries (Aghanistan, Bangladesh, Iran, India, Nepal, Pakistan and Sri Lanka) and the UK.
+The British Council and Bangor University hosted an event in Kathmandu, Nepal on 10 - 12 April 2018 that brought together policymakers, researchers, and clinicians in the South Asia region and researchers in the UK to develop an agenda and strategy for mental health research and practice.
+The event represented a step to building collaborations between South Asia and the UK and served to promote science, innovation and partnership between South Asian countries (Afghanistan, Bangladesh, Iran, India, Nepal, Pakistan and Sri Lanka) and the UK.

 Download the full report from the link given below.